d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 This works only because :

 1. The resolution order is consistent between searches (`{REF:I@I:0}` will always match the same entry).
-2. A recursive placeholder always compiles deeper elements first.
+2. A recursive placeholder always compiles "deeper" elements first.

-The resulting trigger would write something like that in a file:
+We can build a trigger that would Spr-compile and write the following placeholders in a file:

 ```
 {REF:U@I:0}                 {REF:P@I:0}                 {REF:A@I:0}